PhilippeW83440/CarND-Semantic-Segmentation/README.md

 <p align="center">
      <img src="./img/output.gif" alt="video demo" width="100%" height="100%">
      <br>semantic segmentation with a FCN network
 </p>

+The network used for above video demo, fcn8s-phw.pb, was trained on cityscapes dataset with Tensorflow.
+It can be downloaded from here: https://drive.google.com/open?id=1Pfb0BSL8Y0TSghMOqjUKfQ4ZpAeFsTmz

 ### Project description

 Pixel wise classification is implemented via a Fully Convolutional Network (FCN) making use of a VGG16 encoder pre-trained on Imagenet for optimal performances.